zlthinker/zlthinker.github.io/_includes/about.md

 # About

-A PhD / An Engineer / An Investor / A Dog Lover / A life-long Learner
+A PhD / An Engineer / An Investor / A Dog Lover / A Life-long Learner

 # Posts